 From Iran, we travel to the vibrant country of Ghana in West Africa.
 Ghanaian cuisine utilizes bold and spicy flavors, and one exotic delicacy that stands out is the Giant African Snail.
 These snails are larger than your average garden snail and are a popular ingredient in many Ghanaian dishes.

 The snails are carefully cleaned, seasoned, and cooked, resulting in a tender and succulent meat with a unique earthy flavor.
 Whether enjoyed in a soup or stir-fried with spices, the Giant African Snail offers a taste of Ghana that is truly unforgettable.
 I tried this dish in a rich soup in Kumasi and fell in love with it!
+Explore the diverse culinary delights of Ghana with my curated list of 20 must-try foods in the country.

 Our next exotic foods adventure takes us to the beautiful island of Dominica in the Caribbean.
 Here, locals savor the culinary delight known as manicou, sometimes called agouti.
 Manicou is another name for the opossum, a large rodent-like creature that’s actually a marsupial.
 I tried (and loved) this dish in both Dominica and Grenada!